Skip to content

 Fighter, martial artist & athlete

-The FMA-Model™is the framework Dean Amasinger developed and refined over five years as Technical Director of the UFC Performance Institute Shanghai.
-It was built and tested on real athletes — academy fighters at intake, professionals preparing for UFC events, international athletes from rugby, taekwondo, and Olympic programs who came through the institute for camps.
-It is not theoretical.
-It is the operating system of a working performance institute, written down.
+The FMA-Model™ is the framework developed and refined over seven years by Dean Amasinger as Technical Director of the UFC Performance Institute Shanghai.
+Built and tested on real athletes: academy fighters at intake, professionals preparing for UFC events, international athletes from rugby, taekwondo, and Olympic programs who came through the UFC PI for training camps.
+This is not theory.
+This is a fully functional performance institute operating system, written down and now made accessible to a selected group of coaches.

 The 8-week FMA™ Pathway